 Add Timer Button to JIRA Issues

-Complete these two simple steps to enable time tracking in JIRA.
+Complete these three simple steps to enable time tracking in JIRA.

 It takes no more than 3 minutes to set up.